 How to use

-- Sprays should be used every day to keep symptoms at bay – no symptoms mean that the treatment is working and should be continued
+- Sprays should be used every day to keep symptoms at bay – a lack of symptoms means that the treatment is working and should be continued

-- When administering a nasal spray try to get your child to lean forwards so that the medication can be sprayed up the nose at an angle.
-The spray needs to hit the nasal lining to be most efficient
+- When administering a nasal spray try to get your child to lean forwards so that the nozzle can be placed gently just inside each nostril in turn, aiming towards the outside wall.
+The spray needs to hit the nasal lining to be most efficient.
+Please encourage your child not to attempt to sniff as or just after the spray is administered.

 - Some children get nose bleeds when they start using sprays.
-This is not caused by the spray itself.
-Instead, it is because of the inflammation caused by the allergic reactions they have been experiencing.
+These are not usually caused by the spray itself.
+Instead, they are a result of the inflammation caused by the allergic reactions they have been experiencing.
 Nasal sprays are aiming to reduce this inflammation and improve your child’s health.
 If you are worried, visit your GP and ask about nose bleeds coinciding with starting nose sprays

 How to use